5 Personal Finance Hacks to Make You Rich

 But before I show you how to become financially literate—what is financial literacy?

 What Is Financial Literacy?

-A financially literate person is responsible with their money—and takes the correct steps to set them-self up for financial freedom.
+A financially literate person is responsible for their money and takes the correct steps to set them-self up for financial freedom.

 Financially literate people also have a great understanding of investing, real estate, insurance, college funding, tax planning, budgeting, retirement and more!

-Now you know what financial literacy is—it’s time to explore five ways to boost your financial literacy!
+Now that you know what financial literacy is, it's time to explore five ways to boost your financial literacy!

 1. Read Books